Original Waldorf Astoria Red Velvet Cake With Traditional Icing

 - In another bowl, whisk together the flour and salt.

 - Add ⅓ of the flour mixture to the shortening mixture and beat just until combined.

 - Then mix in ½ of the buttermilk.

 - Add the next ⅓ of the flour, followed by the other ½ of the buttermilk and then the last ⅓ of the flour, beating until combined between each addition.

 - Add vanilla, vinegar and baking soda to the shortening mixture in that order, mixing in between each addition.

 - Pour into 2 or 3 8-inch cake pans or 24 muffin tins.

-- Bake for 30 minutes for a cake, or 25 minutes for cupcakes, until a toothpick inserted in the center of the cake comes out clean.
+- Bake for 25 to 30 minutes for a 2-layer cake, or 20 to 25 minutes for cupcakes or a 3-layer cake.
+A toothpick inserted in the center of the cake should come out clean.

 - Let cool completely before icing.

 - In a saucepan, stir together flour and milk making sure to get rid of any lumps.